simeononsecurity/Standalone-Windows-STIG-Script/README.md

 ```powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://simeononsecurity.ch/scripts/standalonewindows.ps1'))
 ```
-If manually downloaded the script must be launched from the directory containing all the other files from the [GitHub Repository](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script)
+If manually downloaded, the script must be launched from the directory containing all the other files from the [GitHub Repository](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script)